Dell Inspiron laptops: Inspiron 11 3100 2-in-1 series (2014)

-Inspiron 11 3000 (31##)
+Inspiron 11 3100 series

 3162: — this model features a HDMI port, 1x USB 3.0 and 1x USB 2.0 Type-A ports, a headphone/microphone combo (headset) port and a media-card reader.
 The laptop uses either dual-core Intel Celeron or quad-core Intel Pentium processors.
 The audio controller inside the laptop is a Realtek ALC3234 and the multi-car reader supports one SD card in the form factor of micro SD card of the type being SD, SDHC or SDXC.
 The laptop has an 11.6-inch HD WLED display with a maximum resolution of and a refresh rate of 60 Hz.
 The integrated webcam above the display has a camera resolution is 0.92 megapixel and its maximum video recording resolution is 1280x720 (HD) at 30 FPS.
 The battery of the laptop is a 2-cell prismatic battery with a voltage of 7.6 VDC.
 The power adapter bundled with the laptop is capable of 45w and outputs a 2.31 A. The Dell Inspiron 3162 is available in three colors: red, white, and blue.